 6. Horticultural Oil

 Horticultural oil is a multi-use product for dealing with a host of pest problems.
-Use a bottle sprayer to apply to the infested area.
+Use a bottle sprayer to apply it to the infested area.

 However, ensure that you spray properly, even in crevices.
 The spray needs to make direct contact with the moth eggs to be effective.

 7. Scentry Gypsy Moth Trap & Lures

 Adult moths are not the cause of the defoliation of trees.
 But these traps can help limit the breeding stage and reduce egg production.

-The traps are baited with pheromone lures and should be used with the traps.
+The traps are baited with pheromone lures and should be used with them.
 Both have been produced especially to help control the gypsy moth population.

 Follow the instructions that come with your purchase on how to assemble.
 Hang the trees when the pests are active.

 This product is an effective knockdown spray.
 It contains 3% azadirachtin, a compound derived from the seed of the neem tree.

-You can use it as a foliar spray or for drenching soil around potted plants and trees.
+You can use it as a foliar spray or for drenching the soil around potted plants and trees.
 Moreover, it will not leave a residue on flowers or leaves.